 If you can’t make a regular, dedicated commitment, Bloc might not be the best fit for you.
-There is no set pace for the Web Developer Track so that you have the most flexibility when it comes to time and payments for your education.
+There is no set pace for the Web Developer Track and Designer track so that you have the most flexibility when it comes to time and payments for your education.
 Here are the paces the average student takes to complete the program:

 Can I switch programs after enrolling?

 Each program is designed to help you achieve a different outcome.
 That means that we work with you from day one to help you achieve a particular goal.
 As a result, we don’t allow students to switch from one to the other.
 You'll need to drop your current program and enroll in a new one from the beginning.
 If you’re interested in learning more about another program, visit our program pages: Web Developer Track or Designer Track.

 What happens after I enroll?